 Wrong dimensions is the most basic error and it still happens constantly.
 Double-check every capsule against the exact pixel requirements listed above.
 Even 1 pixel off can trigger a rejection.
 The Capsule Validator catches this instantly.

 Unreadable title at small display sizes.
-If your game title isn't legible on the Small Capsule (231x87), it will be rejected.
+The Small Capsule uploads at 462x174 but displays as small as 120x45 — if your game title isn’t legible at display size, it will be rejected.
 Test at actual display size, not zoomed in.

 Low quality or compression artifacts.
 Blurry, pixelated, or heavily compressed capsules signal low effort and will be flagged.
 Upload the highest quality sources you can.